2004 United States Senate election in Wisconsin

 The 2004 United States Senate election in Wisconsin was held on November 2, 2004.
 Incumbent Senator Russ Feingold won re-election to a third term with more than 55% of the vote against Republican Tim Michels, even as Democrat John Kerry won the state in the concurrent presidential race with just 49.7% of the vote and by only a 0.38% margin.
-To date, this is the last time Democrats won the Class 3 Senate seat from Wisconsin.
 Michels later ran unsuccessfully for Governor of Wisconsin in 2022.

+As of 2026, this is the last time Democrats won the Class 3 Senate seat from Wisconsin.